nhpip/eztracer/README.md

 `--type` what to monitor, `messages` will monitor messages only, `code` will monitor function calls only or `both` will do both code and messages
 `--msgs` how many events to trace before terminating.
 The default is 100 the word `infinity` will never stop

-Finally, doing `--processes ranch --mf "_:_"` will likely swamp you with output.

 ## Compiling

 Execute `mix escript.build`

 ## Usage
 ```
-cstracer --help
+eztracer --help

-cstracer:
+eztracer:

- --node [node]: the Erlang VM you want tracing on (e.g. cs@localhost)
+ --node [node]: the Erlang VM you want tracing on

  --cookie [cookie]: the VM cookie (optional)